 Student accommodation providers are buildings provided solely for full-time students, and they are more commonly known in the UK as Halls of Residence.
 This is a popular choice for first-year students looking to meet new people and socialize with other students.
 You can book a variety of different rooms including entire studio flats, or single or twin bedrooms, and then share bathroom, kitchen, and living facilities.
-Each provider will have a different options available.
+Each provider will have different options available.

 * Please note: It is important to keep in mind that most Student Accommodation providers will ask for the rent upfront for the year or in large installments unless you can provide proof of income within the UK, or a UK guarantor.
 A UK guarantor is someone who resides permanently in UK and will guarantee all rent payments in the event of default.

-Other providers in London:
+Other Student Accommodation Providers in London:

 Private Flats and Houses